SamKouteili/ROSModelling/README.md

 ```
 rosrun pkg01 publisher_node2
 ```
 For every new node you want to run, be sure to open another terminal and once again source to setup.bash.
+Only then can you actually call `rosrun` and find the nodes in the packages.

+### Remarks

+- We cannot interpret topics as buffers as per the definition ascribed to dataflow graph buffers.
+Publishers and subscribers do not publish to a shared buffer - rather, they are eached constrained by their own buffered limitations when producing/consuming data to a topic, which can almost be seen as a 'cloud' of information.
+- When suscriber nodes subscribe to two different topics, their subscription to said topics is independent.
+There is no 'competition' between publishers to have access to a subscribers limited buffer, as a indepednet subscriber object, and thus subscriber buffer, is created for each topic a subcscriber is subscribed to.